-I partner with one of the most experienced and well-known franchise attorneys in the country.
-Together we offer a turn-key, Flat Fee Franchise Development Package that includes everything you need to franchise your business and start selling franchises in the shortest amount of time.
+I offer turn-key, Flat Fee Franchise Development Packages as low as $24,900 that includes everything you need to franchise your business and start selling franchises in the shortest amount of time.

 Your program, legal documents, and Operations Manual will be custom designed from the ground up specifically for a startup franchise business concept.
-You’ll get a program that is simple in design with documents that are easy to read and understand for both you and your buyer.
+You’ll get a program that is simple in design with documents that are easy to read and understand for you, your buyer, and franchisees.

 Included in the Franchise Development Package: